mrtc0/cxray/README.md

  * Traffic sent to unexpected network destinations, and
  * Malware storage or execution.

 cxray was created to profile these events.
+You can whitelist container events by running cxray in a development or test environment.

 # Usage